5jt/dyalog-cookbook/manuscript/09_testing.md

 This checks whether the error message is what we expect.
 Trace through the test function and watch what it is doing.
 After having left the test function you may click the green triangle in the Tracer ("Continue execution of all threads").

 We have discussed the functions `Run`, `RunDebug` and `RunThese`.
 That leaves `RunBatchTests` and `RunBatchTestsInDebugMode`; what are they for?
 Imagine a test that would either require an enormous amount off effort to implement or alternatively you just build something up and then ask the human in front of the monitor: "Does this look alright?".
-That's certainly _not_ a batch test case because it needs a human sitting in front of the monitor and taking action.
+That's certainly _not_ a batch test case because it needs a human sitting in front of the monitor.
 If you know upfront that there won't be a human paying attention then you can prevent non-batch test cases from being executed by calling either `RunBatchTests` or `RunBatchTestsInDebugMode`.

 But how does this work?
 We already learned that `stopFlag`, the first of the two flags passed to any test case, is ruling whether any errors are trapped or not.
 The second flag is called `batchFlag`, and that gives you an idea what it's good for.
 If you have a test which interacts with a user (=cannot run without a human) then your test case would typically look like this: